Miriam Miranda: Threats, illegal arrests and kidnappings

 The British NGO Global Witness has called Honduras "the deadliest place on earth" for activists working against big businesses.
 Between 2010 and 2017, approximately 120 Honduran activists were killed.
 Miranda has been threatened and kidnapped in retaliation for her work, and has been publicly portrayed as a criminal in local news media.

-On March 28, 2012, as non-violent public protests were taking place across Honduras, Miranda was beaten by police and military, then arrested and detained for twelve hours.
+On March 28, 2012, during a time when non-violent public protests were taking place across Honduras, Miranda was beaten by police and military, then arrested and detained for twelve hours.
 She was charged with sedition upon her release.

 In 2014, OFRANEH activists discovered that drug traffickers had clear-cut swaths of forest to build an illegal air strip in northern Honduras.
 After authorities were notified, the air strip was destroyed by the Honduran Army.
 A few months later, when Miranda and several colleagues revisited the area and found that the traffickers had returned, they were kidnapped and held for several hours by armed men employed by the traffickers.

 In January 2017, while in the port city of La Ceiba, Miranda and three other Garífuna community leaders were arrested and illegally detained by police.
 The arrest happened in spite of the fact that Honduras authorities had been ordered by the Inter-American Court of Human Rights to provide police protection for Miranda.

 Role of women as activists

 Traditionally, Garífuna ancestral lands in Honduras are inherited by women and passed down to their children.
 Women are often deeply involved in the protection of land and the preservation of cultural traditions.

 In interviews, Miranda has emphasized her belief in the importance of acknowledging women as defenders of communities and cultural heritage:

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.